tremby/discord-tagbot/README.md

 This will stop tracking the game.
 It won't do anything else -- for example, the tagged status message is not removed;
 this can be done manually.
-Note that this is different from archiving the game.

 These commands can only be performed by server admins.